Who’s really hurt?

 Impact on the victim

 Physical abuse can injure the victim, sometimes leading to lasting consequences.
 This is obvious, right?
-What’s more, many men are physically stronger and heavier than women, which makes them more likely to cause harm than if they were in a fight with another man.
+Generally speaking, women are more impacted by physical abuse because men are often physically stronger and heavier than women.
+This means women are more prone to injury than men.
+Regardless of gender, none of us have a right to injure someone else.

 Fear of injury

-To put this in perspective, think about being in a business partnership with a UFC champion – one that is 3 weight classes heavier than you – and who uses his mixed martial arts abilities whenever you disagree.
+To put this in perspective, think about being in a business partnership with a UFC champion – one that is 3 weight classes heavier than you – and who uses mixed martial arts abilities whenever you disagree.
 Would you feel like it is a partnership?
 Of course not.
-That’s how one woman described feeling when she feared her husband was going to get physical in an argument.
+That’s how one woman described feeling when she feared her husband was going to use physical force in an argument, even if he didn’t.

 Victims of domestic abuse can feel trapped, ashamed, and isolated.
 They may blame themselves or not want other people to find out, perhaps out of a desire to defend their relationship and the loved one who is abusing them.
 Even if the abuse is emotional, it systematically erodes the victim’s self-confidence and damages them psychologically.